sabba11/PACS_FEMG_Abbate_Di_Primio/README.md

 The BGLgeom repository can be found [here.](https://github.com/lformaggia/Pacs_BGLgeom_Ilaria_Mattia "BGLgeom repository")

 ## Installation
-To build the library, firstly fill the file Makefile.inc as indicated therein.
+To build the library, firstly fill the files Makefile.inc and data_builder/graph_maker/Makefile.inc as indicated therein.
 Only empty fields have to be modified.
 Then, open the terminal and run
 `$ make all`
 to compile the whole project in the specified installation folder.
 Partial compilations can be made, type
 `$ make help`